mattwojo/webvr/webvr-docs/essentials.md

 }
 ```

-## Users may plug in their HMD after loading your website.
+## Users may plug in their headset after loading your website.
 If you are performing any logic on page load that makes decisions based on the presence of a [`VRDisplay`](https://developer.mozilla.org/en-US/docs/Web/API/VRDisplay), such as enabling an Enter VR button, make sure you listen for the [`window.onvrdisplayconnect`](https://developer.mozilla.org/en-US/docs/Web/API/Window/onvrdisplayconnect) (and associated [`window.onvrdisplaydisconnect`](https://developer.mozilla.org/en-US/docs/Web/API/Window/onvrdisplaydisconnect)) events.

 The below example shows one possible usage of the `vrdisplayconnect` event, to enable the Enter VR button when a headset is connected after page load.